geraudmathe/Locomotive-fundamentals/README.md

 	![templatized page posts 2](Locomotive-fundamentals/raw/master/images/templatize_posts2.png)

-	Again for the example, we could list in this page the posts, and display the link of each entrie (the example model is the one from the previous [Basics](#models_basics) part) :
+	Again for the example, we could list in this page the posts, and display the link of each entrie.
+You have to build the relative url according this page's slug, and using the ```_permalink``` attribute of a model instance.

 	![templatized page posts liquid](Locomotive-fundamentals/raw/master/images/templatize_posts_liquid.png)